Call 24/7

 Services:

-Southern Highlands Cmhc Inc is a suboxone drug treatment center in Welch, West Virginia situated in the 24801 zip code area.
+Southern Highlands Cmhc Inc is a suboxone clinic in Welch, WV, part of the 24801 zip area.

 Location: 19805 Coal Heritage Road, Welch, WV 24801 in McDowell County